ktorz-net/libbbmm/README.md

 BbMm, aims to become a multi-language library to create deliberative agent based on Decision Making under Uncertainty.
 The implemented approach for that relies on Markov Decision Process with transition based on Bayesian Network model.

-Wanda is an experimental toolbox, it comes with no more guaranty than the devotion of the developers.
+BbMm is an experimental toolbox, it comes with no more guaranty than the devotion of the developers.

 ## Concurency: